GigiArteni/apiato-repository/docs/glossary.md

 **Transformer**: A class that defines how a model or resource is converted to an array or JSON for APIs.

-**Event**: A signal that something happened in the repository (e.g., entity created, updated, deleted), which can trigger listeners.
+**Event**: A signal that something happened in the repository (e.g., model created, updated, deleted), which can trigger listeners.

 **Cache Tagging**: Associating cache entries with tags for fine-grained invalidation.